25 Business Ideas for Kids (Ages 10–15) That Encourage Creativity and Entrepreneurial Thinking

 Entrepreneurship Helps Kids Develop Real-Life Skills

-• take initiative
+• take initiative instead of waiting to be told

-• solve problems
+• solve problems on their feet

-• communicate ideas
+• communicate and persuade

 Helping Children Turn Ideas Into Real Projects